Manhhao/anki.transfer-review-history/README.md

 As I didn't use Tango, I can't confirm whether this would also work on it.
 I've tested this a few times on an old backup from before I imported Kaishi, and it seems to work well for Core2.3k atleast.

 ## Why
 After merging the new Kaishi 1.5k deck on top of (in my case) Core 2.3k using the .txt method, you are not able to get updates by simply re-importing the new apkg files.
-There is also duplicates which are incorrectly overwritten, causing multiple pairs of cards to be identical.
+There are also duplicates which are incorrectly overwritten, causing multiple pairs of cards to be identical.

 This addon provides an option to simply transfer the review history of your existing Core2.3k deck on to a fresh Kaishi 1.5k deck, while also retaining their original sorting should you decide to reset the card.
 This works even if you've done the .txt method before to fix the ids and duplicates.